WikipediaLibrary/TWLight/docs/sysadmin.md

 Once the script has finished running you should now be able to access the tool at the hostname you set up for the web proxy!

-## To deploy updated code
+## Deploying updated code

-TODO: Overview of Travis CI process, automatic updates, code update script.
+Code deployment works on a mostly automated basis.
+New commits in the repository master branch are run through Travis CI (scripts [here](https://github.com/WikipediaLibrary/TWLight/tree/master/.travis)) to run tests and check that it builds successfully.
+Travis will also check for any necessary migrations and translation updates and commit these back to the master branch if necessary (see, for example, [this commit](https://github.com/WikipediaLibrary/TWLight/commit/cac6b36b6f94c4a186360409fb7fa829650f541a)).

-Once updates have been git pushed from their local development environment to the repo, ssh into the server and
+Once Travis is happy with the build, the code is pushed to the [production](https://github.com/WikipediaLibrary/TWLight/tree/production) branch.
+The production server then checks for new code hourly and deploys it via [this script](https://github.com/WikipediaLibrary/TWLight/blob/production/bin/virtualenv_update.sh).

 ## Background info & troubleshooting